Peräsmies

 Peräsmies is a Finnish underground comic strip drawn by Timo Kokkila that appeared in the Pahkasika magazine from 1983 to 2000.

 The strips were initially written by Kokkila together with Sami Laitala.
 Other scriptwriters have also occasionally participated in the comic.

 The comic depicts the adventures of Peräsmies, a Finnish superhero and a parody of Superman.
 The name Peräsmies literally means "Butt Man" and is a play off Teräsmies ("Steel man") which is the Finnish name for Superman.
 The "official" English name of Peräsmies, according to Kokkila, is "Phartman", although "Pooperman" might better capture the essence of the original pun.

-Peräsmies is a middle-aged, severely alcoholic homeless man living in a landfill, whose only superpower is the ability to fart supernaturally hard.
+Peräsmies, whose real name is Kalervo Peränne, is a middle-aged, severely alcoholic homeless man living in a landfill, whose only superpower is the ability to fart supernaturally hard.
 He gained this power as a result of consuming a can of radioactive pea soup, pea soup being the stereotypical flatulence-inducing dish in Finland.

 Peräsmies uses farting primarily as a rocket engine, which enables him to fly.
 On some occasions Peräsmies has used farts as a chemical weapon.
 His farts have also had more esoteric uses such as melting holes in ice.
 Despite his alcoholism and lack of any semblance of personal hygiene, he has good intentions and often manages to save the world in the end.

 One notable Peräsmies strip set the hero against his Soviet counterpart, Toveri Pieru ("Comrade Fart").
 They first competed against each other by saving people from disasters, but finally Peräsmies challenged Toveri Pieru to a drinking competition, which Peräsmies won.
 The strip ended with a moral lesson: